-Distributed Data Collection.
-The Decoder ingests packet data while the Log Decoder ingests log data.
+Distributed Data Collection: The Decoder ingests packet data while the Log Decoder ingests log data.
 Decoders parse and reconstruct all collected network traffic from Layers 2 - 7, or log and event data from hundreds of devices and event sources, including NetWitness Endpoint data (if installed and configured).
 The Concentrator indexes metadata extracted from network or log data and makes it available for enterprise-wide querying and real-time analytics while also facilitating reporting and alerting.
 The Broker aggregates data captured by other devices and event sources.
 Brokers aggregate data from configured Concentrators; Concentrators aggregate data from Decoders.
-Therefore, a Broker bridges the multiple real-time data stores held in the various Decoder/Concentrator pairs throughout the infrastructure.
+Therefore, a Broker bridges the multiple real-time data stores held in the various Decoder or Concentrator pairs throughout the infrastructure.

-Real-time Analytics (Automatic analysis of events) The RSA Automated Threat Detection functionality includes preconfigured ESA analytics modules for detecting Command and Control traffic.
+Real-time Analytics (automatic analysis of events): The RSA Automated Threat Detection functionality includes preconfigured ESA analytics module for detecting Command and Control traffic.

 NetWitness Server: The NetWitness Server provides reporting, investigation, administration, and other aspects of the user interface.

-Capacity.
-NetWitness Platform has a modular-capacity architecture enabled with direct-attached capacity (DACs) or storage area networks (SANs), that adapts to the organization's short-term investigation and longer-term analytic and data-retention needs.
+Capacity: NetWitness Platform has a modular-capacity architecture enabled with direct-attached capacity (DACs) or storage area networks (SANs), that adapts to the organization's short-term investigation and long-term analytic and data-retention needs.

 NetWitness Platform provides large deployment flexibility.
 You can design its architecture using as many as multiple dozens of physical hosts or a single physical host, based on the particulars of the customer's performance and security-related requirements.
 In addition, the entire NetWitness Platform system has been optimized to run on virtualized infrastructure.

-The System Architecture comprises these major components: Decoders, Brokers, Concentrators, Archivers, ESA, and Warehouse Connectors.
+The System Architecture comprises of these major components- Decoders, Brokers, Concentrators, Archivers, ESA, and Warehouse Connectors.
 NetWitness Platform components can be used together as a system or can be used individually.

 - In a security information and event management (SIEM) implementation, the base configuration requires these components- Log Decoder, Concentrator, Broker, Event Stream Analysis (ESA), and the NetWitness Server.

-- In a forensics implementation, the base configuration requires these components: Decoder, Concentrator, Broker, ESA, Malware Analysis, and Endpoint Hybrid or Endpoint Log Hybrid.
-The Response-Server service is also required and is used to prioritize alerts.
+- In a forensics implementation, the base configuration requires these components- Decoder, Concentrator, Broker, ESA, Malware Analysis, and Endpoint Log Hybrid.
+The Respond Server service is also required and is used to prioritize alerts.

 The table provides a synopsis of each major component: